jennihxxn/CP3407-PracticalC-Group1/README.md

 2. Kim Jihun

 # Project overview
-The goal of this project is to develop a website, desktop, or mobile application called "MyClean".
+The goal of this project is to develop a mobile application called "MyClean".
 This platform is designed to connect individuals seeking cleaning services with cleaners and cleaning companies, helping both parties manage their interactions more efficiently.

 Key stakeholders: